sseefried/lambdalog/drafts/2011-07-08-sharing-recovery.markdown

 ~~~

 or equivalently `let v0 = 1 in let v1 = v0 + v0 in v0 + (v1 + v0)`

+## What makes our sharing recovery different?

+* Shallow embedding of type system in AST nodes.
+* Using a Higher Order Abstract Syntax representation.
+How do you recover sharing "under the lambdas"?

 ## What it looks like in the heap